 Every single one of our brands has a sugar free or low sugar version which taste great and are widely available.
 This isn’t new - we started in 1983 with Diet Coke – now one of Britain’s favourite brands.
-It takes time and money to get our recipes just right whilst lowering the calorie and sugar levels.
+It takes time and money to get our recipes just right while lowering the calorie and sugar levels.
 However, since 2005 we have reformulated 27 drinks including Sprite, Dr Pepper and Lilt.
 In the last three years alone, we’ve invested £15 million in recipe development here in Great Britain.

 Already 43 per cent of the cola we sell is sugar free and I want to increase that – by 2020 we aim for 50 per cent of the cola we sell to be lower or no calorie.
-To do this we have more than doubled the marketing investment we’re putting behind Diet Coke and Coca-Cola Zero to get the message out.
+To do this we have more than doubled the marketing investment we’re putting behind Diet Coke and

-For example, for the first time this year we’re leading our sponsorship of a big sporting event, Rugby World Cup 2015, with Coca-Cola Zero.
-We do also have strict global standards to make sure we market our drinks appropriately, here and across the world, and never to children.
-I take this very seriously here in the UK and it is something I’m always keeping under review.
+For example, for the first time this year we’re leading our sponsorship of a big sporting event, Rugby World Cup 2015, with

 We are making real progress to help you make an informed choice about the drinks you choose for yourself and your family.
 Sales of sugar free drinks are increasing and in the average shopping basket the amount of sugar taken home from soft drinks has fallen almost 9 per cent in three years.